Analysis of Concurrent Delay on Construction Claims

 - If the actual project delay is greater than the amount of time extension to which the contractor is entitled, then the owner may be entitled to receive liquidated or actual damages if no liquidated damages are stated in the contract for the additional contractor-caused delays.

-- Use a windows-based CPM schedule analysis to determine if the contractor is entitled to additional compensation for time-related costs as a result of compensable delays to the then critical path of the project at the time that the compensable delays occurred.
+- Use a windows-based CPM schedule analysis to determine if the contractor is entitled to additional compensation for time-related costs as a result of compensable construction delay claims to the then critical path of the project at the time that the compensable delays occurred.

 - If the contractor can demonstrate that it was effectively delayed by an owner responsible event and the owner can demonstrate that the project was also concurrently delayed by an event which was caused by the contractor or actions for which the contractor is responsible, the contractor may nevertheless be entitled to an extension of time for the full amount of such owner responsible delay unless otherwise stated in the contract between the parties.